 Invoicely is one of the perfect services to create invoices absolutely for free.
-The templates in it are customizable and are a great way to is modify the details on the templates.
+The templates in it are customizable and are a great way to is modifying the details on the templates.
 You can download, send, and save the invoice as a PDF.